gruejay/kubebuilder/README.md

 ## Usage

+Uses whatever context is selected in your kubeconfig.
+There is currently no support for changing contexts inside kubeguide.

 `make run` or `go run cmd/main.go` to run
 `make build` or `go build -o kubebuild cmd/main.go` to build